fiinix/fiinix.github.io/_posts/2014/july/2014-07-20-the-super-heroic-weekly-update.md

 Yeah, it's one of those.
 Again.

-This week has been mostly rather uneventful, barring the ominous thunderstorms that interrupted the heatwave we've experienced this entire week.
+This week has been rather uneventful, barring the ominous thunderstorms that interrupted the heatwave we've experienced this entire week.

 <div>
 <figure>